Project-KONDA/pattern-based-quality-analysis/README.md

 The resulting concrete patterns are used to locate quality problems in specific databases.
 As proof of concept, this project realizes this approach for XML databases.

-The approach is described in detail in the research paper "[Detecting Quality Problems in Research Data: A Model-Driven Approach](https://doi.org/10.5281/zenodo.4019095)"
+The approach is described in detail in the research paper "[Detecting Quality Problems in Research Data: A Model-Driven Approach](https://doi.org/10.5281/zenodo.4019095)", published in the Conference "[MODELS2020](http://www.modelsconference.org)".

 ## Meta